ewissel/hAMRoaster/README.md

  ## Analyzing result

 This analysis was motivated by the lack of an open-source pipeline for comparing the results once compiled. hAMRoaster was built so that results can easily be compared using several metrics across tools.
+The ham_sum.tsv file created in the last step is the main input to hAMRoaster.